-- b.
-The assistant starter acts as collecting ring steward and marshals the runners so that they report to the starter in time and in the correct order. - c.
-One minute before the first runner is to start, the starter and time-keeper start their watches simultaneously.
+b.
+The assistant starter acts as collecting ring steward and marshals the runners so that they report to the starter in time and in the correct order.

+c.
+One minute before the first runner is to start, the starter and timekeeper start their watches simultaneously.
 The starter warns each runner of the approach of their starting time and starts them by countdown, recording the time of starting (a tick may suffice if he starts at the planned time).
 They also check that the runner does not cross the line before time, and recalls them if necessary.

-A good method is for the starter to keep a hand on the runner's shoulder and release them at the right moment. - d.
+d.
 It is advisable to have an assistant about 50 metres from the finish calling out each runner's number, as numbers may be difficult to distinguish at the finish on a tired competitor.

-- e.
+e.
 As each runner comes in, if a split-action watch is not in use, the Judge calls out 'No. (so and so) finishing NOW', whereupon the time-keeper reads the clock and records the reading, together with the runner's number.
-With a split action time-piece, the time-keeper can of course time a runner's finish directly. - f.
-The finish Judge checks it as soon as practicable and the scoreboard writer promptly enters the provisional time taken on the board or calls it out for the benefit of spectators this enables any query to be settled on the spot while the matter is fresh in the Officials' mind. - g.
+With a split action time-piece, the time-keeper can of course time a runner's finish directly.

+f.
+The finish Judge checks it as soon as practicable and the scoreboard writer promptly enters the provisional time taken on the board or calls it out for the benefit of spectators - this enables any query to be settled on the spot while the matter is fresh in the Officials' mind.

+g.
 After every five or so runners finish, the time-keeper's record is sent by runner to the scorers.
 A system may be used of making out a separate 'chit' for each runner, with their start and finish times, which is passed from starter to time-keeper, from them to the writer (who works out provisional time taken) and then passed to the scorers.
 To guard against loss of chits, a complete record must be retained by the time-keeper.